Donor Development Manager

 - and, providing evaluation of the progress and effectiveness of each effort to adapt as needed to achieve goals.

-- Plan and develop a planned giving program
+- Develop a planned giving program

 - Work with program staff to identify grant opportunities, develop proposals, and assist with tracking and reporting on use of public, foundation and corporate funds